kora-projects/kora-docs/mkdocs/blog/en/neuro-era-framework-matters-more-community.md

 ---

-## The Best Framework for AI Is Not the One With the Most Training Data
+## The Best Framework for AI Is Not the One With the Most Training Data { #best-framework-ai }

 A natural objection is that large frameworks have an enormous advantage because AI models have seen much more code written with them.